Ares-Developers/Ares-docs/new/warheads/ironcurtain.rst

   If this value is negative the :tag:`IronCurtain.Duration` is absolute and will not stack up if a target is fired upon multiple times.
 If this value is :value:`0` the effect duration can stack up indefinitely.
-Otherwise the Iron Curtain effect can not stack up to durations longer than this value -- except for when a unit's duration already is higher and :tag:`IronCurtain.Duration` isn't negative (the duration will not be decreased, then).
+Otherwise the Iron Curtain effect cannot stack up to durations longer than this value -- except for when a unit's duration already is higher and :tag:`IronCurtain.Duration` isn't negative (the duration will not be decreased, then).
-  :tag:`IronCurtain.Cap` defaults to :value:`-1` (non-stacking, absolute duration).
+  :tag:`IronCurtain.Cap` defaults to :value:`-1` (non-stacking, absolute
+  duration).

 To change the effect the Iron Curtain has on specific units:

 :tagdef:`[TechnoType]IronCurtain.Modifier=float - multiplier`
   If the Iron Curtain effect duration is positive it will be multiplied by this factor.
-Use :value:`0%` to create a unit that can not be affected by the Iron Curtain. :tag:`IronCurtain.Modifier` defaults to :value:`100%`.
+Use :value:`0%` to create a unit that cannot be affected by the Iron Curtain. :tag:`IronCurtain.Modifier` defaults to :value:`100%`.

 .. quickstart:: To have a unit protect a target for ten seconds, set